igorkll/SComputers_docs/SComputers/Info.md

 ### lua implementations
-* lua-in-lua   (there are bugs)
-* scrapVM      (the best option - however, it also contains bugs)
+* lua-in-lua   (most of the bugs have been fixed, but the debugging process of the program can be difficult)
+* scrapVM      (very bad interpreter, support is over)
 * dlm          (the best option at the moment)
 * full lua env (dangerous)

 ### Permission Tool
+* allow chat/alert/debug messages: false/true (creative tool only)
 * Script Mode: Safe/Unsafe (creative tool only)
-* LuaVM: luaInLua/scrapVM/fullLuaEnv
+* LuaVM: luaInLua/dlm/fullLuaEnv
-* allow chat/alert/debug messages: false/true (creative tool only)

 ### Internal Libs
 ##### to get the internal libraries, use the require method(require not required for utf8 and coroutine)